AH-Tran/MDS_SmartCity/README.md

 # MDS_SmartCity
-Creating a Column Family Database storing traffic accident related data for a monthly analysis use case.
+Creating a wide-column store database using Cassandra on the topic 'Towards a Traffic Accident Database in a Smart City Use Case' and comparing it with the relational database Oracle

 ## Data
 Unfälle mit Personenschaden
 https://data.geo.admin.ch/ch.astra.unfaelle-personenschaeden_alle/